 Pain is a message in the brain.
-It says "this is bad!" so we can act and avoid it.
-Pain lets us avoid damage.
-So we live longer.
-So we have more offspring.
-So those offspring inherit pain reactions.
+It says "this is bad!" so we can act and avoid something.

 Pain lets us avoid damage.
 So animals with pain will have more offspring than animals without pain.
 So anything that evolves to survive (i.e. competes for limited resources, and reproduces) will feel pain.

 If pain distracts us from other activities then it reduces our ability to survive.
 So pain will on average not be distracting.
 But that is only an average: individuals will vary.

 The universe is unpredictable, so some pain will be horrific and unacceptable.
 And, thanks to randomness and ignorance, innocent beings will suffer.